python/cpython/Doc/library/json.rst

 .. function:: load(fp[, encoding[, cls[, object_hook[, parse_float[, parse_int[, parse_constant[, object_pairs_hook[, **kw]]]]]]]])

    Deserialize *fp* (a ``.read()``-supporting :term:`file-like object`
-   containing a JSON document) to a Python object.
+   containing a JSON document) to a Python object using this :ref:`conversion table <json-to-py-table>`.

    If the contents of *fp* are encoded with an ASCII based encoding other than UTF-8 (e.g. latin-1), then an appropriate *encoding* name must be specified.